 Dr. Malloy, Dr. Cusick and Dr. Traband have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.

 To discuss macular degeneration treatment options in Berks County, make an appointment with Eye Consultants of Pennsylvania today.
-Our board-certified, fellowship-trained specialists have an excellent track record of success treating patients in Lancaster, Ephrata, Reading, and Wyomissing, PA and beyond.
+Our board-certified, fellowship-trained specialists have an excellent track record of success treating patients in Lancaster, Ephrata, Lebanon, Reading, and Wyomissing, PA and beyond.
 For an appointment, call toll-free 1-800-762-7132.